alandmoore/apw/README.md

 [Awesome WM](http://awesome.naquadah.org/), using the awful progressbar widget, to display default's sink volume and control Pulseaudio.

-It's compatible with Awesome 3.5.
+It's compatible with Awesome 4.0.
+Well, kind of.
+At least, moreso than the original.

-First time I'm using Lua.
-So it might be a little bit quirky.

 Get it
 ------